 Whatever our area of special interest, the fascia forms a big part of it.
 Fascia is not only made up of the loose connective tissue that is so stunningly photographed and put on display through social media.
 It includes dense connective tissue – the epimysium, perimysium, tendons and ligament.
 They are all a part of the fascial system.

 ‘Nothing’ is just as important as ‘something’.
-The fascia shows us that it is not only the cells which pay a critical role in the body’s functioning – the extracellular fluid or ground substance is just as important.
+The fascia shows us that it is not only the cells which play a critical role in the body’s functioning – the extracellular fluid or ground substance is just as important.
 Without this ground substance, the cells cannot function or maintain their health.

 Fascial phenomena

-In this webinar we learned about the properties of the fascia – how the fascia provides support and stability to the body, how force is transmitted through the fascia, the role fascia plays in proprioceptive feedback, and much more.
+In this webinar, we learned about the properties of the fascia – how the fascia provides support and stability to the body, how force is transmitted through the fascia, the role fascia plays in proprioceptive feedback, and much more.

 When it comes to force transmission, we think of force generated by a muscle, acting towards the origin and insertion of the muscle.
-But the truth is, only 70% of force is transmitted in this way, while 30% of muscle force ‘goes missing’.
+But the truth is, only 70% of the force is transmitted in this way, while 30% of muscle force ‘goes missing’.
 This missing force is transmitted laterally through the fascia, to the synergistic and antagonistic muscles, as well as to the deeper fascial layers.

 When we think about this 70-30 rule, we start to think a little differently about the muscles that don’t have a bony or ligamentous insertion point.
 Consider some of the muscles we work with most often:

-- The abdominal muscles insert onto the linea alba.
+• The abdominal muscles insert onto the linea alba.

-- Gluteus medius originates in the thoracolumbar fascia.
+• Gluteus medius originates in the thoracolumbar fascia.

-- Superficial gluteus originates in the gluteal fascia.
+• Superficial gluteus originates in the gluteal fascia.

-- Biceps femoris inserts onto the crural fascia, and originates in the caudal fascia.
+• The biceps femoris inserts onto the crural fascia, and originates in the caudal fascia.

 Fascia doesn’t lengthen when stretched.
 Think about tendons, ligaments, the epimysium and perimysium.
 Stretching as a treatment intervention doesn’t increase the elasticity or stretch capability of fascia.